 So!
 It’s been just over a week since Black Panther released in the United Kingdom and I thought I would give a little breakdown of some of the best Easter Eggs in the film.
 What did you all think of the film?
-I thought it was pretty flawless, giving it a strong 8/10, making it my third favourite MCU film behind Thor: Ragnarok with 8.5/10 and Captain America: The Winter Soldier with 8.3/10.
+I thought it was pretty flawless, giving it a strong 8.2/10, making it my second favourite MCU film behind Captain America: The Winter Soldier with 8.5/10.
 While there was nothing immediate about Black Panther that I didn’t like, it wasn’t everyone’s cup of tea/unicorn blood/whiskey and there were certainly a few minor things I found to be a flaw with it.
 That being said, almost every single film I have ever watched has flaws in it, and I take my own rating process quite seriously (I’ve only ever given one film the strongest there could be, a 10/10 rating).

 Black Panther was a gorgeous film, even if you didn’t like it you can’t deny that it was one of the most colourful, exotic films to date.
 Brilliant use of colour, gradients, shading and textures to create a truly staggering to look at film.
 There were parts of it where I had a hard time looking away from the scenery in the background, and on top of that, the costume design was excellent and the writing excelled all round.
 While there were just over 20 Easter Eggs that I noticed, I will be listing today, my favourite 15 nods/references/ general Easter Eggs.
 Starting from 15th.
 As with most of my posts, this will have spoilers.